Lex Sempronia: Lex Sempronia agraria (133 BC)

-Tiberius Gracchus proposed this law in 133 BC during his plebeian tribunate.
+Tiberius Gracchus proposed the Lex Sempronia agraria in 133 BC during his plebeian tribunate.
 The law provided for the creation of a three-man board to survey public lands and give them away in allotments with a nominal rent to poorer citizens.
 Scholars often suggest allotments of 30 jugera but the area was likely smaller.
 The purpose of the rent, called a vectigal, was to allow the state determine whether the land was abandoned and, if so, to redistribute it to another family.
 The land received also could not be alienated and was counted for the purposes of the property qualifications for military service.
 It had no impact on private land holdings and, contra Appian, did not distribute land to the Italian allies.
 The public lands to be distributed were to be found by revoking the usage rights of those who occupied more than 500 jugera of land (with the cap increased by 250 for each child until 1,000 jugera); in exchange, the remaining 500 jugera would be fully privatised under clear title into the hands of the current user.

 The three-man board, titled triumviri agris iudicandis assignandis (three men for the assignment and surveying of agricultural land), was initially made up of Tiberius himself, his brother Gaius, and Appius Claudius Pulcher.
 After Tiberius' death at the hands of Publius Cornelius Scipio Nasica Corculum at the elections for the tribunate of 132 BC amid Tiberius' attempt to stand for a consecutive tribunate, his seat was filled by Publius Licinius Crassus.
 The authority of the triumvirs to survey land was severely restricted by a senatorial decree in 129 BC which found that the triumvirs' poor surveying practices were interfering in Rome's obligations to defend its allies' property rights; the authority to make judgements on land titles was consequently transferred to the consuls.
 The change hugely slowed the continued activities of the commission, as almost all the land not under dispute had already been distributed.
 Regardless, archaeological evidence implies that just between 133 and 129 BC the triumvirs distributed some 3,268 square kilometres of land (approximately 1.3 million jugera), concentrated in southern Italy and capable of supporting at least 15,000 households.

 Gaius Gracchus, during his later tribunate, is recorded as having passed another land bill.
 This later bill, dating to 123 BC, likely re-enacted the earlier lex agraria while changing the type of lands that could be distributed and assigning the jurisdiction to settle land survey disputes with the triumvirs.